Rhys Enoch

-Rhys Alexander Enoch (born 16 June 1988) is a Welsh professional golfer who plays on the European Tour, Challenge Tour and the Sunshine Tour.
+Rhys Alexander Enoch (born 16 June 1988) is a Welsh professional golfer who plays on the Challenge Tour and the Sunshine Tour.
 He won the 2018 Cape Town Open and the 2019 D+D Real Slovakia Challenge.
 In 2019 he narrowly missed out in a playoff to finish second in the Zambia Open.

+Enoch secured a card for the 2024 European Tour season via Q School.